 Do Potential Customers Really Want Your Product?
 Here's a Way to Find Out.
+The Sprint Kit offers exercises to help you explore your possibilities.

 When startups begin their tenure in our Small Business Innovation Program, we typically give them a "Sprint Kit."
 Included is a set of exercises from the popular Design Sprint framework, which takes a critical look at a company's product or service.